ZupIT/beagle-docs/content/en/overview.md

 By using Beagle, developers can:

+{{% alert color="success" %}}
 - **Rapidly change an application layout, data, navigation flow, or even logic**, just by changing code in your backend
 - **Be more independent of mobile stores** (App Store and Play Store), since most changes won't need an app update
-- **Have more confidence that their application behaves similar on different platforms**, since more code will be shared and standarized between backend and frontend
+- **Have more confidence that applications behave similar on different platforms**, since more code will be shared and standarized between backend and frontend
 - **Easily test new business hipothesis or make important fixes on live applications** to rapidly improve users experience and receive feedbacks
+{{% /alert %}}

 ## How does Beagle work?

-### Simple Example

-Here we will show you a simple screen declared via Beagle, containing just texts, images, and some layout and style configurations:
+The best way to understand how Beagle works is to see it in action.
+Here, we will show you a simple screen declared via Beagle containing just texts, images, and some layout and style configurations.
+At the end of this section, you will be familiar with Beagle's building blocks and most common features.

 <!-- json-playground:overview-simple-example.json
 {